cleverNamesAreHard/Aeloria/readme.md

 ## Current Status

-Right now, the project includes a working prototype with basic movement, turn order, and team setup.
-The goal is to continue expanding it gradually — first by adding stats, then attacks, and eventually a full story progression system.
+Just stats right now basically.
+I'll build out the game once I'm confident it'll go relatively smoothly

-This is a work in progress.
+This is a work in progress in the most literal sense of the phrase.